 Consumers are advised in the Consumer Handbook and verbally at the time they indicate they have a complaint that they can use an advocate or external agency at any point in the complaint process or if they feel their feedback or complaint was not satisfactorily resolved.
-We provide the consumer with a list of agencies and assist them and support them to make contact as required.
+We provide the consumer the contact details of OPAN.